persts/BBoxEE/doc/Quick Start Guide.md

 I would like to thank the following people for their feedback, data, and support during the development of BBoxEE.
 * Ned Horning, Center for Biodiversity and Conservation
 * Mark Weckel, Gotham Coyote Project
-* Chris Nagy, Minus river Gorge
+* Chris Nagy, Minus River Gorge
 * Waylon Flinn [ Code Contributor ]